-22. The Commission will keep track of its results and good practices and improve the outward communication of these results.
-The Commission welcomes the compilation by DPPA/PBSO of factual and verified analysis in PBC annual reports and encourages the continuation of this practice.

-23. During and after the meetings of the Commission, it will seek to highlight recommendations for the way forward and areas for follow-up to the discussions in order to further strengthen its effectiveness.

-24. In its meetings, the Commission will mainstream the Women, Peace and Security agenda and the Youth, Peace and Security agenda, including through the implementation of the Commission's Gender Strategy (2016), Gender Action Plan (2021) and Strategic Action Plan on youth and peacebuilding.
-The Commission also requests DPPA/PBSO to continue bringing to its attention annual updates on the implementation of its gender strategy and action plan, and its action plan on youth and peacebuilding.

-25. Finally, in implementing the 2023 Programme of Work, the Chair of the Peacebuilding Commission and the Chairs of country-specific configurations will meet regularly to share updates and discuss challenges that require collective action, with a view to further strengthening coherence in the Peacebuilding Commission.
+- 25. The Commission will keep track of its results and good practices and improve the outward communication of these results.
+The Commission welcomes the compilation by DPPA/PBSO of factual and verified analysis in PBC annual reports and encourages the continuation of this practice. - 26.
+During and after the meetings of the Commission, it will seek to highlight recommendations agreed to by Member States for the way forward and areas for follow-up to the discussions in order to further strengthen its effectiveness. - 27.
+In its meetings, the Commission will mainstream the Women, Peace and Security agenda and the Youth, Peace and Security agenda, including through the implementation of the Commission's Gender Strategy (2016), Gender Action Plan (2021) and Strategic Action Plan on youth and peacebuilding.
+The Commission also requests DPPA/PBSO to continue bringing to its attention annual updates on the implementation of its gender strategy and action plan, and its action plan on youth and peacebuilding. - 28.
+Finally, in implementing the 2024 Programme of Work, the Chair of the Peacebuilding Commission and the Chairs of country-specific configurations will meet regularly to share updates and discuss challenges that require collective action regarding the respective configurations, with a view to further strengthening coherence in the Peacebuilding Commission.